taskcluster/taskcluster-lib-app/README.md

 each object should have an `express(app)` method which configures an Express app for the API.

-The resulting object is an express application, configured with the standard TaskCluster microservice settings.
-It should have an API object added to it, and then its `createServer` method called, which will start the Express app and return a Promise suitable for use with the loader..
+The resulting object is an express server, up and running on the given port.
+In testing, save this object and call its `terminate()` method to stop the server.

 ## Debugging Abuse